citizenfx/natives/ENTITY/SetEntityAlpha.md

 * **alphaLevel**: The alpha level ranges from 0 to 255, but changes occur every 20% (every 51).
 * **skin**: Whether or not to change the alpha of the entity's skin.

+When using the skin paramater on an entity that is not a ped, it will make the entire entity transparent at night to light sources such as the skybox.
+It will remain like this until the alpha is reset with skin set to false.

 ## Examples

 ```lua